UM-ARM-Lab/Plant-Selector/README.md

 * Realsense D435/D455: At the beginning of the summer, we used these cameras.
 They are decent.
 They are less noisy than the zed, and give slightly better depth info.
 However, the point clouds aren't nearly as dense which is why we ended up using the zed.
 When looking at a weed, the D455 only picks up around 10 points where the zed would give 30-50.
 One final thing about D435/D455 is that on the roof (and outside), point clouds appear purple on the right side.
 Apparently you can buy a cheap lense to cancel this out.
 * Realsense D405: This camera is meant for close up data.
 We tested it and it looked extremely promising.
 However, the D405 only works on ROS2 making it currently unusable for us.
 * Realsense L515: This is a lidar which actual performs the best.
 The depth info is obviously a lot better and less noisy than the cameras.
 This lidar also has color data which makes it even more promising.
 Sadly it only works inside, making it unusable for the garden, but probably the best point cloud sensor.

+## Debugging Note:
+* Sometimes roslaunching results in a black screen in rviz, I normally just rerun the program and it works fine.
+Obviously this isn't ideal, but I didn't have time to debug it.
+It may be a problem with the C++ rivz plugin code.